 - Base runners struck with a live ball shall be ruled out.
 Base runners may not interfere with a defensive player trying to field a ball.
 If a base runner is standing on the base and is struck by a kicked ball they ARE NOT out, however the ball is live and playable.
 An umpire being struck by a kicked ball is part of the field and the ball will remain in play if in bounds.

-- If a game is tied after the standard game time is expired, extra innings will be played until the tie is broken.
+- If a game is tied after the standard game time has expired, extra innings will be played until the tie is broken.
 The last player in the lineup will start on 2nd base and teams will begin extra innings at the top of the kicking lineup.
 Each kicker will start with a full count and one foul and will receive one pitch.
 If the pitch is ruled a ball by the umpire, the kicker will advance per regulation rules.
 If the pitch is ruled a strike or a kick is ruled foul by the umpire, the kicker will be out.
 Full overtime one-pitch innings will be played until the tie is broken.
 If the game is still tied after two completed extra innings, the offense will start with runners on first and second.
-If the game is still tied after three complete overtime innings, both teams will start with bases loaded on offense for the fourth and final inning.
-If both teams are tied after four extra innings the game will result in a tie.
+If the game is still tied after the first complete overtime innings, both teams will start with bases loaded on offense for the second and final inning.
+If both teams are tied after two extra innings the game will result in a tie.

 - There is no requirement regarding male/female ratios in the infield or outfield but there must be at least 4 females in the field unless the team is playing with only 8 or 9 players and are missing female players.

 - Outfielders must start in the outfield grass before the ball is kicked.
 The umpire will warn outfielders to move back if deemed too close, the second offense will result in an automatic single for the kicker.